Pamphlet of found and experimental poetry, from Tapsalteerie.

 About Kate Tough

-Kate’s piece, ‘People Made Glasgow’, was selected as a Best Scottish Poem 2016 and her poetry pamphlet, tilt-shift, was Runner Up in the Callum Macdonald Memorial Award, 2017 and noted in The Bottle Imp’s Best Scottish Books, 2016.
+Kate’s piece, ‘People Made Glasgow’, was selected as a Best Scottish Poem 2016 and her poetry pamphlet, tilt-shift, was Runner Up in the Callum Macdonald Memorial Award, 2017, and noted in The Bottle Imp’s Best Scottish Books, 2016, and the Times Literary Supplement’s notable pamphlets, 2017.

 Her novel, Head for the Edge, Keep Walking has five stars on Amazon and is a library lending favourite.
 Kate’s received three Creative Scotland funding awards, for fiction and poetry, and held literature residencies at Cove Park, Vermont Studio Center and Outlandia.
 She is a children’s literacy volunteer, and chairs book festival events.
 She gained a Masters in Creative Writing from the University of Glasgow and is completing a collection of short fiction.